TBI, Breacher Syndrome & Testosterone Deficiency | TRT Therapy

 Early Onset Issues

-Benefits of TRT Post TBI
+Benefits of TRT Post-TBI

 Improved Mood & Stability

-Reduced anxiety, irritability, and depressive symptoms that often follow brain trauma.
+Reduced anxiety, irritability, and depressive symptoms.

 Restored Energy

-Combats chronic fatigue and significantly increases overall vitality.
+Combats chronic fatigue and increases vitality.

 Enhanced Cognition

-Supports functional brain health, improving focus and decision making skills.
+Supports focus, memory, and decision making skills.

 Risks of Untreated Deficiency